rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 that the daughters of Israel went year by year to lament the daughter of Jephthah the Gileadite four days in the year. ^1140

 The men of Ephraim were called to arms, and they crossed to Zaphon and said to Jephthah, Why did you cross over to fight against the Ammonites and did not call us to go with you?
 We will burn your house over you with fire. ^1201

 And Jephthah said to them, I and my people had a great dispute with the Ammonites, and when I called you, you did not save me from their hand. ^1202

-And when I saw that you would not save me, I took my life in my hand and crossed over against the Ammonites, and the Lord gave them into my hand.
+And when I saw that you would not save me, I took my life in my hand and crossed over against the Ammonites, and the LORD gave them into my hand.
 Why then have you come up to me this day to fight against me? ^1203

 Then Jephthah gathered all the men of Gilead and fought with Ephraim.
 And the men of Gilead struck Ephraim, because they said, You are fugitives of Ephraim, you Gileadites, in the midst of Ephraim and Manasseh. ^1204